 Watergate Salad is known by many other names across the country.
 Possibly even the world?

-Pistachio pudding, crushed pineapple, and the old-faithful cool whip make up the base.
+Instant Pistachio pudding mix, crushed pineapple, and the old-faithful cool whip make up the base.

 Why do they call it Watergate Salad?

 Watergate Salad is a delightful dish of the 70's when instant gelatin was a new phenom and the closest things to greens in salads were the glowing chartreuse hues of pistachio pudding or lime-flavored Jell-O molds strewn across the Discos.

 Watergate salad more than likely originated from the Jell-O corp when it introduced its pistachio-flavored pudding in 1976, and NPR suggests "Watergate Salad" was named after the

 "Watergate Cake" also used pistachio pudding in its batter.

 My mother-in-law makes Watergate Salad several times a year, and I had to get the recipe from her originally when I first started making it.
 Of course, as a blogger, I put my spin on it.

 The Watergate Salad original recipe calls for: